Scotch Bonnet Island

 From WHEN CANVAS WAS KING, a soon to be published book by Robert B. Townsend

-circumnavigating the “island county” by the lights of the Scotch Bonnet, Wicked Point (now called Salmon Point), Point Peter, and the Red Onion at South Bay, and the Ducks, False and Main.
+The schooners and steamers travelling down the lake from Toronto to Kingston used to skirt the north shore, breaking off at Cobourg andcircumnavigating the “island county” by the lights of the Scotch Bonnet, Wicked Point (now called Salmon Point), Point Peter, and the Red Onion at South Bay, and the Ducks, Falseand Main.
 The two acre reef is about two miles from the mainland, where Huyck’s Point juts out and the shore gallops away east into Big Sandy Bay, and catches its breath to turn south again at Wellington.
 Across a short mile of shoal lies Nicholson’s Island.

 The Public Works report of 1852-53 stated “In Lake Ontario a lighthouse is being built on the Scotch Bonnet or Egg Island, a small low island lying southeast of Presqu’ile and in the direct line of the Mail and other vessels running down the lake from Cobourg.”
 The Scotch Bonnet light was set on a 54 foot high stone tower.
 It was burning brightly by 1856 and was finally blown out July 1st l942.